 Instagram is owned by Facebook and so a lot of cross-posting is possible.
 I am planning to keep the two platforms segregated but not everyone does so.
 I realized this when I saw many of the posts on my Facebook feed carrying the ubiquitous hashtags (no Maini, once again, there’s no real hash here, so simmer down).

 (View of the hills from Maini’s Hill Cottages, Natadol.
-This photograph was posted from another nametag that me and my family frequently use – hillcottages.
+This photograph was also posted from another nametag that I and my family frequently use – hillcottages.
 This kind of heavily edited, unreal photographs are what makes people swoon on Instagram)

 Some settings to consider on Instagram –

 Based on the purpose that you have started using Instagram, here is what you should check out in the settings –

 - Make your account private if you don’t want the world to see your uploads.
 If you are planning on uploading your family pics, this is what I highly recommend.
 (Actually, I strongly discourage uploading any kind of family pics on social media).

 - Do you want to push the uploads to your Facebook account too?
 Link your facebook account by going into settings (either on Facebook or Instagram) and enable uploading to Facebook.
 I have disabled it since I like to control what gets uploaded where.

 For getting the perfect pictures on Instagram –

 I guess this is what most of you have been waiting for.
 Uploading the images to Instagram is simple, getting the right image to upload is difficult.
 This is what you should be focusing on –